-You can define the scaling polices for your instances and set the minimum and maximum number of instances to be used on demand.
+You can define the scaling policies for your instances and set the minimum and maximum number of instances to be used on demand.
 Auto Scaling can be used for applications that have stable demand as well as for applications that experience hourly, daily, or weekly variability in usage.
 For more information on Microsoft Azure Auto Scaling, refer to Autoscaling in the Microsoft Azure Documentation.

 Microsoft Azure Services Required for the Auto Scaling Setup